-You’ll want medical records that establish a history of your medical condition.
+You’ll want medical reports that establish a history of your medical condition.
 However, while a past medical history is important to your case current medical records are even more important.

 You will need current medical records to show the extent of your condition in the present time in addition to a history of how the condition progressed.

 In some cases the SSA will not approve a Social Security Disability claim without a detailed treatment history outlining what treatments were administered and how your condition responded to those treatments.